Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 So, what do you think about the relationship between Money and Happiness?

-Did you discover some interesting things about your own relationship with money?
-And the relationship between money and happiness?
+Did you discover some interesting things about your own financial state of mind?
+And the relationship between your finances and happiness?

-And if you’re ready for the next step, check out Week 9: How to Use Habits to Boost Happiness to New Heights.
+And if you’re ready for the next step, check out Lesson 9: How to Use Habits to Boost Happiness to New Heights.

 Thank you, as always, for reading.